Ann Itto Leonardo: Political career

 Ann Itto Leonardo was named the Minister of Agriculture and Forestry within the Cabinet of South Sudan on 10 July 2011.
 Prior to the referendum on self determination, she stressed the need for food security.
-She subsequently announced plans in late 2011 to set up a national agricultural bank, and to provide technical support to the 90 of the population who are involved in small-scale farming.
+She subsequently announced plans in late 2011 to set up a national agricultural bank, and to provide technical support to the 90 percent of the population who are involved in small-scale farming.

 During 2014–15, she was named as the acting secretary-general of the SPLM.
 During this time she commended the work undertaken to launch a new blood bank in Wau.
 In November 2015, she was replaced in that position by Jemma Nunu Kumba.

 She has been critical of the lack of involvement of women in the government of South Sudan in 2014, and that political progress was being undermined by the constant conflict, saying "We could lose all the gains we have made, women need to lead the change we want to see".
 In 2016, she was named as the advisor for agriculture and food security to South Sudanese President Salva Kiir Mayardit.